NataliaKhaidanova/MT-evaluation-metrics/README.md

 - TER is VERY SLOW

 - BLEURT-20 does not support more than one reference.
 Therefore, the scores for the newstest2021 data are cumputed separatelly for each reference.

+ The time need to compute BLEURT-20 all datafiles:

+On CPU (local):

+ - ca. 33 hours 40 minutes

+On CPU (via GoogleColab):

+- ca. 17 hours 31 minutes

+On GPU (via GoogleColab, standard):

+- Unknown